Loading...

 dog grooming

-The national average is $85, but when your professional gives you a quote, it will most likely be based on your dog's size and hair type.
-Here are some more specific estimates:
+The average cost of dog grooming is $100 nationally, but when your professional gives you a quote, it will most likely be based on your dog's size and hair type.
+Dog grooming prices vary significantly depending on these factors.

 Dog breedAverage priceLowest average priceHighest average price